GuidoJeuken-6512/lambda/README.md

 ## English

 This custom integration allows you to connect Lambda heat pumps to Home Assistant via the Modbus/TCP protocol.
 It reads sensor data and enables control of climate entities (e.g., hot water, heating circuit).

+## Branches
+The basic functionality is available in the “main” branch.
+In the “subdevices” it is also possible to create several subdevices of the classes HeatPump/Heating circuit/Boiler and to set up a room thermostat control.

 **Features:**
 - Reads various heat pump sensors (temperatures, states, energy consumption, etc.)